 F I L M P R O J E C T S

-We had lots of fun with 'R&D' to get to the final bowl choice for a New Zealand film project last year.
+We had lots of fun with 'R&D' to get to the final bowl choice for this New Zealand film project.

 Using New Zealand clay, we made 30 antique style noodle bowls for the scene with washed blue interior and worn white exterior.